imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

         list ip6addr '2007:86:e0f1:480::5/128'
         option ip6prefix '2001:10:96:e010::/64'

 This example shows a configuration of a pure IPv6 network.
-This uses the built-in IPv6 management to assign
+This uses the built-in IPv6 management to assign the /64 netblock.

 .. code-block:: python
   :caption: /etc/config/network